 [Read Time: 3 mins]

 Traditionally, I have found that the concept of brand recognition is either often overlooked by business owners, or it’s lumped together and categorized with brand awareness.
-I can see how this can happen, however brand recognition by itself is a powerful motivator for individuals within your target demographic.
+I can see how this can happen, however brand recognition by itself is a powerful motivator for individuals within your target audience.
 It’s an asset that can help keep you in business and build momentum for your brand across your product or service portfolio.

 Before we jump into how brand recognition will keep you in business, it’s important to clarify how brand recognition and brand awareness differ.
 Brand awareness is the extent to which a customer is familiar with elements like your brand’s reputation, quality, features, and values.
-Brand recognition, on the other hand, has to do with a customer’s ability to identify your brand within the market.
+Brand recognition, on the other hand, has to do with a customer’s ability to identify your brand within the crowded and oversaturated market.

-A good measure of brand recognition is a customer’s ability to successfully recognize your business through things identifiers like your logo, tagline/slogans, typography, and color scheme.
+A good measure of brand recognition is a customer’s ability to successfully recognize your business through identifiers like your logo, tagline/slogans, typography, and color scheme.

-These brands have also continually invested in their brands.
-Read more about the importance of continual brand invest here.
+You can read more about the importance of continual brand invest here.
 Click here

 (1) It can mean the difference between making or losing a sale